imperva/dsfkit/README.md

 ## Installer Machine Deployment Mode

-If a Linux machine is not available or DSFKit cannot be run locally, Imperva supports deployments via a DSFKit Installer Machine on AWS.
+If a Linux machine is not available or DSFKit cannot be run locally for some reason, Imperva supports deployments via a DSFKit Installer Machine on AWS.
 This dedicated machine acts as a “bastion server”, and the user only needs to create a t2.medium EC2 machine and OS: RHEL-8.6.0_HVM-20220503-x86_64-2-Hourly2-GP2.

 This can be done either manually or via an automated process.
 Select your preferred method and follow the instructions below.